Ludwig Klages: Thought

-Klages' thought is often seen as the link between Friedrich Nietzsche and much of contemporary continental philosophy, with even Klages once regarding his as "the most plundered" body of work of the present age.
+Klages's thought is often seen as the link between Friedrich Nietzsche and much of contemporary continental philosophy, with even Klages once regarding his as "the most plundered" body of work of the present age.
 Jürgen Habermas, who regarded Klages as well ahead of his time, describes his philosophy as "anti-spiritual" (geistfeindlichen).
 In this regard, Klages is also seen as a pioneering figure of critique against the Hegelian notion of spirit as adverse to the affirmation of life.

-Much of Klages' work makes noted use of highly precise philosophical German language as well as occasional esoteric terminology.
+Much of Klages's work makes noted use of highly precise philosophical German language as well as occasional esoteric terminology.

 He created a complete theory of graphology and will be long associated with the concepts of form level, rhythm and bi-polar interpretation.
 Together with Friedrich Nietzsche and Henri Bergson he anticipated existential phenomenology.
 He also coined the term logocentrism in the 1920s.

 As a philosopher, Klages took the Nietzschean premises of Lebensphilosophie "to their most extreme conclusions."
 He drew a distinction between life-affirming Seele (soul) and life-destroying Geist (spirit or intellect).
 Geist represented the forces of "modern, industrial, and intellectual rationalization", while Seele represented the possibility of overcoming "alienated intellectuality in favor of a new-found earthly rootedness."
-After his death, the German philosopher Jürgen Habermas urged that Klages' developments in the fields of anthropology and philosophy of language should not be left veiled behind his enigmatic metaphysics and apocalyptic philosophy of history.
-Habermas characterized Klages' thought in this regard as ahead of its time.
+After his death, the German philosopher Jürgen Habermas urged that Klages's developments in the fields of anthropology and philosophy of language should not be left veiled behind his enigmatic metaphysics and apocalyptic philosophy of history.
+Habermas characterized Klages's thought in this regard as ahead of its time.

 Klages influence was widespread and amongst his great admirers were contemporaries like Jewish thinker Walter Benjamin, philosopher Ernst Cassirer, philologist Walter F. Otto and novelist Hermann Hesse.
+The novelist Robert Musil satirised Klages as the character Meingast in The Man Without Qualities.
+Although the portrayal is a parody, influences from Klages's theories can be found throughout the novel's treatment of image and eros.

 Personal life

 Relationships and sexuality

 In uniting his philosophy and personal preferences, Klages generally opposed sexuality as a formal concept.
 Even during the heyday of sexual and bohemian rebellion, Herf writes, "Klages struck most observers as strikingly clean and honourable in erotic matters."

-When Klages moved into a new Schwabing flat in 1895, he entered into an intense sexual relationship with his landlady's daughter, with the mother's approval; the daughter, whom Klages called 'Putti', was eleven years younger than him, and their relationship continued for almost two decades though remained only sexual in nature.
+When Klages moved into a new Schwabing flat in 1895, he entered into an intense sexual relationship with his landlady's daughter, with the mother's approval; the daughter, whom Klages called 'Putti', was 12 years old, and their relationship continued for almost two decades.
 During his years in Schwabing, Klages also became romantically involved with novelist Franziska zu Reventlow, which was further alluded to in her 1913 roman à clef Herrn Dames Aufzeichnungen.
 Both Stefan George and Alfred Schuler, with whom Klages closely associated, were openly homosexual men.
-Whilst some of Klages' outward statements on homosexuality may be seen as harsh, he maintained an intimate personal and academic admiration for Schuler all throughout his life.
+Whilst some of Klages's outward statements on homosexuality may be seen as harsh, he maintained an intimate personal and academic admiration for Schuler all throughout his life.